Chapter 1: Introduction

 The structure is illustrated as follows:

-Entity A is a listed company and prepares IFRS consolidated financial statements.
-Entities B and D do not have their securities publicly traded, and they are not in the process of issuing securities in public markets.
-Entity A does not require entity D to prepare consolidated financial statements.
-Entity B is a wholly owned subsidiary of entity A, and is not required to prepare consolidated financial statements.
+Entity A is a listed company that diligently prepares IFRS consolidated financial statements.
+Entities B and D do not have publicly traded securities, nor are they currently in the process of issuing securities in public markets.
+Entity A is not obligated to have entity D prepare consolidated financial statements.
+Entity B is a subsidiary of entity A and is not obligated to prepare consolidated financial statements.

 IFRS 10 uses the term ‘entity’ without providing a specific definition.
 An entity is typically used to describe an organisation or institution that has a tangible or distinct existence.